Stakedllc/YIPs/YIPS/yip-dYdX_liquidation_opportunity.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the YIP.-->
 dYdX is a decentralized margin trading platform built on Ethereum.
 When accounts on dYdX reach a certain collateralization threshold, liquidators can come in and repay the borrow in exchange for a 5% premium.

+The following is a clear explanation of the liquidation process from [dYdX](https://github.com/dydxprotocol/liquidator):

+Liquidations on Solo reward a 5% spread on top of the current oracle prices for the assets being liquidated and used as collateral.
+Example:

+Undercollateralized Account:

++2 ETH
+-350 DAI

+Liquidator Account:

++100 ETH
+-1000 DAI

+Oracle Prices:

+ETH Oracle Price: $200
+DAI Oracle Price: $1

+Fully liquidating this account would cause 350 DAI to be paid to zero out its balance, and would reward 350 DAI * ($1/DAI / $200/ETH) * 1.05 = 1.8375 ETH as payout.
+After the liquidation the account balances would be:

+Undercollateralized Account:

++0.1625 ETH
+0 DAI

+Liquidator Account:

++101.8375 ETH
+-1350 DAI

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->